brunopstephan/customer-register/README.md

 ### Running locally:

-Obs.: To run locally, you'll have to run and configure tha local DynamoDB or create him on AWS.
+Obs.: To run locally, you'll have to run and configure tha local DynamoDB or create on AWS.

 ```bash
 yarn start